rsyncd.conf(5) — Linux manual page

 Rsync was originally written by Andrew Tridgell and Paul

 Mackerras.
-Many people have later contributed to it.
-It is
+Many people from around the world have helped to

 Mailing lists for support and development are available at